playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 > This code isn't exactly what you might expect to see in production.
 If you're looking to write production code, you may want to look into [derived values](/posts/ffg-fundamentals-derived-values) to base the `labelText` and `date` values off of the same [`Date` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) directly.
 This would let you avoid calling `new Date` twice, but I'm getting ahead of myself - we'll touch on derived values in a future section.

 Awesome!
-Now it should read the file's date properly to a screen reader properly!
+Now, it should read the file's date properly to a screen reader!

 # Inputs {#inputs}

 Our file list is starting to look good!
 That said, a file list containing the same file repeatedly isn't much of a file list.
-Ideally, we'd like to pass in the name of the file into our `File` component to add a bit of variance.
+Ideally, we'd like to pass the file's name into our `File` component to add a bit of variance.

 Luckily for us, components accept arguments just like functions!
 These arguments are most often called "inputs" or "properties" (shortened to "props") in the component world.